 Google Cloud PostgreSQL under pgwatch2 monitoring

-Pretty often I’m asked – does our PostgreSQL monitoring tool pgwatch2 work with managed cloud database service providers, for example, Google Cloud?
-Well, the short answer would be – “Yes, we scan!”.
-But as always – the devil is in the details, and you should be aware of a couple of nuances/extra steps.
-In order […]
+BY Kaarel Moppel Pretty often I’m asked: Does our PostgreSQL monitoring tool pgwatch2 work with managed cloud database service providers like Google Cloud?
+Well, the short answer would be, “Yes, we scan!”.
+But as always the devil is in the details.
+You should be aware of a couple of nuances/extra steps.
+In order to shed […]

 PostgreSQL vs Redis vs Memcached performance